-Through September 30, 2015, we have funded our research and development and operating activities primarily through the issuance of \$29.6 million of debt, \$27.0 million of private placements of redeemable convertible preferred stock, and the sale of common stock in our initial public offering.
-As of September 30, 2015, we had cash and cash equivalents of \$59.0 million.
-We completed the initial closing of our IPO in April 2015 and with a subsequent closing in May 2015, pursuant to which we received net proceeds, including net proceeds from the underwriters' exercise of their option to purchase additional shares, of \$59.9 million, after deducting underwriting discounts and commissions of \$4.5 million.
+Through June 30, 2016, we have funded our research and development and operating activities primarily through the issuance of \$115.9 million of debt, \$25.3 million of private placements of redeemable convertible preferred stock and the sale of common stock in our initial public offering.
+As of June 30, 2016, we had cash and cash equivalents of \$27.5 million, restricted cash of \$1.1 million, marketable securities of \$55.1 million and long-term investments of \$18.9 million.
+We completed the initial closing of our initial public offering in April 2015, with a subsequent closing in May 2015, pursuant to which we received net proceeds, including net proceeds from the underwriters' exercise of their option to purchase additional shares, of \$59.9 million, after deducting underwriting discounts and commissions of \$4.5 million.
 In addition, we incurred offering expenses totaling \$2.8 million.

-We have incurred losses since our inception and, as of September 30, 2015, had an accumulated deficit of \$95.6 million.
-We anticipate that we will continue to incur losses for at least the next several years.
+We have incurred operating losses since our inception and, as of June 30, 2016, had an accumulated deficit of \$98.0 million.
+We anticipate that we will continue to incur operating losses for at least the next several years.
 We expect that our research and development and general and administrative expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may obtain through one or more equity offerings, debt financings or other third-party funding, including potential strategic alliances and licensing or collaboration arrangements.